chaitjo/lstm-context-embeddings/README.md

 The cells used in the RNNs are the [Long Short-term Memory (LSTM)](http://deeplearning.cs.cmu.edu/pdfs/Hochreiter97_lstm.pdf) cells, which are better at capturing long-term dependencies than vanilla RNN cells.
 This ensures our model doesn't just consider the nearest neighbours while modifying a word's embedding.

 # Implementation
 The code implements the proposed model as a pre-processing layer before feeding it into a [Convolutional Neural Network for Sentence Classification](https://arxiv.org/abs/1408.5882) (Kim, 2014).
 Two implementations are provided to run experiments- one with [tensorflow](https://www.tensorflow.org/) and one with [tflearn](http://tflearn.org/) (A high-level API for tensorflow).
-Training happens end-to-end in a supervised manner - the RNN layer is simply inserted as part of the existing model's architecture for text classification.
+Training happens end-to-end in a supervised manner- the RNN layer is simply inserted as part of the existing model's architecture for text classification.

 The tensorflow version is built on top of [Denny Britz's implementation of Kim's CNN](https://github.com/dennybritz/cnn-text-classification-tf), and also allows loading pre-trained [word2vec](https://code.google.com/archive/p/word2vec/) embeddings.